DaneVinson/scarredworld/generator/ScarredWorld.MardownGenerator/scarred-world/city/merchants/tradesmen/tradesmen.md

-*The Tradesmen's Guild* is a child of the [Merchant-Traders](./merchant-traders.md) representing an array of commercial craftsmen, builders and artisans in the [City of Coins](./city-of-coins.md).
+*The ^tradesmen.Name^* is a child of the ^merchants.Name^ representing an array of commercial craftsmen, builders and artisans in the ^city.NicknameLink^.
 Members identify themselves with the symbol of the anvil.

 ![](../images/anvil.png)